 - Can be installed on routers when security is not an issue

 - Very low security, worst on this list

 - Weak against firewalls, easy to block by the remote server you want to reach

 - Unreliable for multiple devices with identical VPN configuration

 - Not recommended for corporations or commercial use

 If you are not keen on security and do not plan on using a VPN for shady business (like downloading illegal torrents), you can go with PPTP.
-However, if you want to play it safe, it is recommended to look for another VPN protocol
+However, if you want to play it safe and protect your online identity, it is recommended to look for a more secure VPN protocol.

 Therefore, L2TP provides the tunnel while IPsec takes care of security.
 Another conclusion we can draw from this is that L2TP is not actually the protocol susceptible to hacking (since it has zero shields), but IPsec is the real target.
 How it works is that IPsec authenticates and encrypts the data packets individually while you are connected to the VPN.